ansys/pysam-sysml2/doc/source/examples/bike_weight.rst

    print(bike_weight)

-✅ You have now the weight of the bike!
+✅ You have now the total weight of the bike!

 .. note::

-    📄 you can get the full code `Here </_static/code/weightBike.py>`_
+    📄 You can get the full code `Here </_static/code/weightBike.py>`_.